FlavScents AInsights Entry for Methional (CAS: 3268-49-3)

 4. Use in Flavors

-Methional is extensively used in savory flavor applications, particularly in potato, meat, and vegetable flavors.
-It serves as an impact note, providing authenticity and depth to flavor profiles.
-Typical use levels in finished food products range from 0.1 to 5 ppm, depending on the desired intensity and food matrix.
-Methional is relatively stable under typical food processing conditions but can degrade under extreme heat or oxidative environments.
+Methional is extensively used in savory flavor formulations, including soups, sauces, and snack foods.
+It functions as a key impact note, enhancing the authenticity of cooked and roasted profiles.
+Typical use levels in food range from 0.1 to 5 ppm, depending on the desired intensity and application.
+Methional is relatively stable under heat but can oxidize, affecting its sensory properties.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature